 Ms. Noteware is a graduate of Cornell University (B.S.
 1989) and the University of Wisconsin-Madison Law School (J.D. cum laude 1993) where she won the Daniel H. Grady Prize for the highest grade point average in her class, served as Managing Editor of the Law Review, and earned Order of the Coif honors.
-She is currently a member of the Pennsylvania and New York bars.
+She is currently a member of the Pennsylvania, New York, and District of Columbia bars.

 - Pro Bono attorney for: Support Center for Child Advocates, which offers free legal and social services to Philadelphia’s abused and neglected children.

 - Volunteers for the Indigent Program, providing civil legal services for the poor.